UPPMAX/programming_formalisms/docs/pair_programming/README.md

 !!!- info "Learning objectives"

     - Understand why pair programming is important
-    - Understand how good pair programming looks like
+    - Understand what good pair programming looks like
     - Practice pair programming
+    - Practice to convert class diagrams to real code

 ???- question "For teachers"